 Most fitness and wellness coordinators work in gyms, universities, and other fitness and wellness facilities.
 Some coordinators find work with local governments and school districts.
 Others may decide to open their own gym or fitness center.
 Still, others find employment in hospitals and assisted living facilities.

 The duties within each workplace vary depending on the clients served.
 For example, a fitness coordinator at an assisted living facility may spend a lot of time planning gentle water aerobics courses, and other low-impact forms of exercise.
-However, a coordinator at a university may focus more on planning adventurous excursions for students, like rock climbing and rafting trips.
+However, a coordinator at a university may focus more on planning adventurous excursions for students, like rock climbing and white water rafting trips.

 The coordinator will generally have a small, private office located somewhere in the administrative section of the facility.
 Most of these office have little to no frills, and are nothing more than a desk suitable for doing work.
 A coordinator is expected to spend around half of each day outside of their office, watching over the facility, and the other half of the day planning and completing paperwork in their office.